 4. Authorization Endpoint

 The Authorization Endpoint performs authentication services for the End-User and requests authorization from the End-User to release information to OpenID Connect Relying Party clients.
 When an End-User accesses a Relying Party client application which requires the End-User's identity and other information, it sends the End-User to the Authorization Server's Authorization Endpoint for authentication and authorization.
-The Authorization Sever then issues an ID Token which asserts the End-User's identity and an Access Token which allows the client to access the End-User's information at protected resource endpoints.
+The Authorization Server then issues an ID Token which asserts the End-User's identity and an Access Token which allows the client to access the End-User's information at protected resource endpoints.
 Protected resource endpoints MAY perform different actions or return different information based on the scopes associated with the presented Access Token.
 Clients MUST specify how the Access Token and ID Token are to be returned is determined by the response_type parameter in the Authorization Request.